james-reading/restaurants/README.md

 ### I can search by partial matches - 20 points

 A search for the incomplete word "bak" returns restaurants with "bakery" in the name

+### I can filter by geo location - 50 points

+You will need to create the frontend component for this!
+Add a filter to be able to filter restaurants to X miles within your current location.